adam-ainsworth/spectrum-dev/README.md

 Whenever any files in /src are changed, the tap will be rebuilt and automatically reloaded in the browser.

+This can be prevented however by adding ```PAUSE``` on its own line anywhere within the config file, which will abort the compilation when it is reached (and therefore it is best to put it as the first line).
+If you are updating several files at the same time and don't want the browser to keep refreshing everytime you save a file, this is helpful.
+Simple remove the line to resume compilation.

 If you have tapeTrapsEnabled set to true, you won't see the screen as everything autoloads, but there is a link in the top right for you to download the built tap file.

 To SSH into the container run ```docker exec -it spectrum-dev /bin/bash```